 The neighbourhood of Supilinn lies just north of the hill, and it’s worth the jaunt for the wooden cottages that you won’t see in urban Tallinn.
 Many of them pre-date the Soviet occupation, to the days when the area was a slum.
 The situation is rather different now, as indicated by the cars parked on the streets.
 It’s still peaceful and not gentrified by any stretch of the imagination.

 Historically it’s very significant as this was also the venue of the first song festival in 1869.
-The Song Festival Museum is not far from here either, and it’s a fantastic place to learn about the tradition that was part of a national awakening and united people during the occupation.
+The Song Festival Museum is not far from here too The latter’s a fantastic place to learn about the tradition that was part of a national awakening and united people during the Soviet occupation.
 I’d never known anything like The Singing Revolution of the late 1980s.

 Sitting in the middle of the empty arena, it seems tiny compared to the size of the present day festival venue in Tallinn, but it’s hard to imagine 20,000 people singing Mu Isamaa on Minu Arm in unison without stirring inside.
 Just play the video if you can’t, and maybe you’ll wish you could attend the festival.